 It is far easier to search the internet for people who invest in movies than to actually scour your network for people who may be able to offer you a personal introduction.
-A personal introduction that could lead to a face-to-face meeting, that could lead to the money.
+A personal introduction that could lead to a face-to-face meeting, that could lead to the Film Business Plan.

 If you’re serious about finding people who invest in movies, you must realize that business largely depends on trust.
 And trust is a result of personal relationships.
 And you usually don’t build strong personal relationships without occasionally picking up the phone.

 As an example of what not to do, sometimes I get some wacky emails from people asking me to invest in movies.

 This is my third and final eMail to you.
 I think it’s silly that you have a filmmaking website, but when it comes time to actually help people make movies, you just ignore them… So here it goes – again!